Overview: WorkCycles Kr8 & Kr8 V8 Bakfiets

 The Four Point Parking Stand

 A subtle but key feature of the Kr8 is its super stable and easy to operate parking stand.
 The bike stands so stably that kids can (and will) climb aboard themselves and play on the bike while parked.
 It will not fall over.
-This is incredibly convenient since you can safely load up your Kr8 while parked; kids, bags, buggy, dog and whatever else in the box, roll off the stand and ride.
+Safely load up your Kr8 while parked; kids, bags, buggy, dog and whatever else in the box, roll off the stand and ride.
 Compare that to the balancing act of getting kids and groceries on and off a standard bicycle with child seats.
 In any case the Kr8 enables you to carry loads you never could with a standard bicycle: four kids, a baby (or two!) in Maxi-Cosi(s), 80kg of party or picnic supplies…

-The parking stand is spring loaded for easy operation.
+The parking stand is spring loaded for easy, automatic operation.
 Just push it down with your foot and roll the bike back a little to put it on the stand.
-Roll the bike forwards and the stand automatically flips up.
+Roll the bike forwards and the stand flips back up to ride.

 A Vehicle for Everyday (and Night) Conditions

-Like all WorkCycles bikes the Kr8 is built Dutch-style to handle day-to-day use and abuse.
+Like all WorkCycles bikes the Kr8 and Kr8 V8 are built Dutch-style to handle day-to-day use and abuse.
 Complete, automatic dynamo lighting with B&M LED headlamp and taillamp mean you’ve powerful lights when it gets dark.
 The generator is in the front hub where it’s silent, causes no perceptible resistance and is out of harm’s way.
 The wiring is hidden almost entirely inside the fork, frame and rear fender.
 The LED lights have a lifespan measured in hundreds of thousands of hours and the taillamp has electronic circuitry to stay on for several minutes when you stop at signals.
 An even more powerful headlamp with stand light function is optional.

 Being a proper Dutch bike, the Kr8 is designed and equipped to be ridden in street clothes, year-round, in all weather conditions.
 The sitting position is comfortably upright.
 Stainless steel, full-coverage mudguards and chain case keep you dry and clean.